borgar/protovis/README.md

     npm install -g uglifyjs
     make all

-To make the documentation, you will need to install [java][java], [jsdoc-toolkit][jsdoc], and prossibly edit the makefile.
-This will be fixed in a future release.
+To make the documentation, you will need to install [jsdoc-toolkit][jsdoc], and possibly edit the makefile:

+    npm install -g jsdoc
+    make jsdoc

-To run a lint n the library:
+To run a linter on the library:

     npm install -g jshint
     make lint